Western Michigan University

 - B.S., Geology, Bucknell University, 1969

-Dr. Alan Kehew is professor of hydrochemistry and glacial geology in the Department of Geosciences at Western Michigan University.
+Dr. Alan Kehew is professor of glacial geology and hydrogeology in the Department of Geological and Environmental Sciences at Western Michigan University.

 Kehew’s research interests are hydrogeology and geomorphology, often emphasizing environmental aspects.
-His research focuses on the hydrogeochemical aspects of contaminated and uncontaminated aquifers.
-Over the past few years, he has mapped glacial geology of southern Michigan through the United States Geological Survey STATEMAP and EDMAP programs and the Great Lakes Geologic Mapping Coalition.
-These works generated new understanding of dynamics of ice lobes that covered Michigan during the last glaciation, glacial landforms and stratigraphy.
-In addition to glaciation of Michigan, he is interested in applying mapping for aquifer delineation and protection, aggregates exploration, geologic hazards and other uses.
+His past research focused on the hydrogeochemical aspects of contaminated and uncontaminated aquifers.
+Over the past few years, since the transfer of the Michigan Geological Survey to the Geosciences Department, he has been concentrating on mapping and interpreting the glacial geology of southern Michigan through the United States Geological Survey STATEMAP and EDMAP programs and the Great Lakes Geologic Mapping Coalition.
+These projects have generated new understanding of the dynamics of ice lobes that covered Michigan during the last glaciation, as reflected in their landforms and stratigraphy.
+In addition, the mapping has many applications in aquifer delineation and protection, aggregates exploration, geologic hazards and other uses.